uk-gov-mirror/defra.rod-catch-returns-frontend/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/ab06e6ad0035b726aed5/maintainability)](https://codeclimate.com/github/DEFRA/rod-catch-returns-frontend/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/ab06e6ad0035b726aed5/test_coverage)](https://codeclimate.com/github/DEFRA/rod-catch-returns-frontend/test_coverage)

 When you purchase a migratory salmon and sea trout rod licence, you are legally required to submit a catch return, which is a log of the fish caught that season.
-Users are sent a paper copy of the catch return form with their licence, and also directed towards the catch return website (https://www.gov.uk/catch-return).
+Users are sent a paper copy of the catch return form with their licence, and also directed towards the catch return website.

 Users are asked to submit details of the fish they caught (species, weight, number etc) and where they caught them.